|

 JULIÁN:

-Spanish form of Roman Julianus, possibly meaning "soft-bearded," a symbolic
+Spanish form of Roman Latin Julianus,

 JULIO:

-Portuguese and Spanish form of Roman Julius, possibly meaning "soft-bearded," a symbolic
+Portuguese and Spanish form of Roman

-(Junípero): Spanish name derived from Latin juniperus, meaning
+JUNÍPERO: Spanish name derived from Latin juniperus, meaning

 "juniper tree."